Terminology commonly used in the metal building industry.

 Materials used by erectors to stabilize the building system during erection.

-Roof and wall erection (framing) drawings that identify individual components and accessories furnished by the manufacturer in sufficient detail to permit proper erection of the Metal Building System.
+Roof and wall erection (framing) drawings that identify individual components and accessories furnished by

 A party who assembles or erects a Metal Building System.